cocos/cocos-docs/en/publish/subpackage.md

 ## vivo Mini Games

-When building for the **vivo Mini Game**, the configuration of the Asset Bundle will be automatically generated into the **manifest.json** configuration file in the `qgame/src` directory of the **vivo Mini Game** release package according to the rules.
+When building for the vivo Mini Game, the configuration of the Asset Bundle will be automatically generated into the **manifest.json** configuration file in the `qgame/src` directory of the vivo Mini Game release package according to the rules.

 ![profile](./subpackage/vivo_profile.png)